espressomd/espresso/doc/sphinx/advanced_methods.rst

   correct orientation and then calculates the volume of the object.
 If the result is negative, it flips the orientation of all triangles.

-| Note, this methods tells the user about the correction it makes.
+| Note, this method tells the user about the correction it makes.
 If
-  there are any, it might be useful to save the corrected triangulation for future simulations using the method ``CellType.mesh.OutputMeshTriangles``\ (:math:`filename`), so that the check does not have to be used repeatedly.
+  there is any, it might be useful to save the corrected triangulation for future simulations using the method ``CellType.mesh.OutputMeshTriangles``\ (:math:`filename`), so that the check does not have to be used repeatedly.